starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/calling_contracts.rst

 .. _contract function:

 A contract function may invoke an external function of another contract.
-In order to call this contract from another contract, define an interface by copying the declarations of the external functions:
+To call this contract from another contract, define an interface by copying the declarations of the external functions:

 .. tested-code:: cairo call_contract_interface